jmlake569/ecs_test_cases/README.md

 # ECS Task Deployment for Custom Command Execution

-This repository contains an AWS CloudFormation template and instructions for deploying a simple ECS task that runs custom commands using the Alpine Linux image.
-The ECS task is defined to execute specific commands on startup, making it suitable for various lightweight tasks or cron jobs.
+This repository contains an AWS CloudFormation template and instructions for deploying a simple ECS task that executes custom commands using the Alpine Linux image.
+The ECS task is designed to execute specific commands upon startup, making it suitable for a variety of lightweight tasks or cron jobs.

-The CloudFormation template included creates a basic ECS cluster with its own VPC, Subnets, roles, Security groups and a single task that runs commands you program in.
+The included CloudFormation template creates a basic ECS cluster complete with its own VPC, subnets, roles, security groups, and a single task that executes commands you specify.

 ## Prerequisites